-According to above observation, if there are at most $m$ values $x$ for which $f(x)=1$ and $r=\mathtt{int}(\log_2{m})$, that is the integer part of $\log_2{m}$, the \texttt{NLE} gate action starts on the $(r+1)^{th}$ LSQ of the first register and will be repeated $(n-r)$ times.
-Thus the number of steps of the Quantum Associative Memory with Nonlinear Search Algorithm is also
+According to the above observation, if there are at most $m$ values $x$ for which $f(x)=1$ and $r=\mathtt{int}(\log_2{m})$, that is the integer part of $\log_2{m}$, the \texttt{NLE} gate action starts on the $(r+1)^{th}$ LSQ of the first register and will be repeated $(n-r)$ times.
+Thus, the number of steps of the QAM-NLSA is